goatzillax/HooverboarfCtrl/README.md

 Schematics indicate they want to see about 2.65v max at the switch pin 1 (pulled to ground).

 If going from 3.3v, a 500 ohm resistor in series should produce the same thing.
-Untested.
+Except there is some odd behavior with the power button line...

 #### Don't use PWM control input

 The board design is really noisy and the PWM implementation in the open source firmware is pretty badly mangled, so just don't go there.

 Even the serial ports are susceptible, however they implement checksums.
-My stats indicate only like %6 of serial packets even pass checksum.
+My stats indicate only like 6% of serial packets even pass checksum.
 Soo...  yeah I'm basically burning a lot of power just to fail.

 ### Motors

-350W
+200-350W (seems to vary)

 16mm axles; various axial lengths.